speaktech-account/transQiita/README.md

 ```

 ## Restrictions
-1. This application does not translate code blocks to prevent indentation from collapsing by translation process.
+1. **This application does not translate code blocks to prevent indentation from collapsing by translation process.**
+2. **Decoration by markdown using symbols like ** , ~~ etc. does not work after translation process.**

 # Author
 [speaktech](https://qiita.com/speaktech)